Riga Marathon: Official marathon shirts and medals

 The official shirts of the marathon have been created since the 2008 Riga marathon.
 Each year, one of Latvia's well-known artists is entrusted with creating a different design for the marathon's official running shirts and medals.

-Artists who have created designs for Riga Marathon shirts - Andris Vītoliņš, Ieva Iltnere, Ritums Ivanovs, Elita Patmalniece, Ella Kruļanska, Krišs Salmanis, Ilmārs Blumbergs, Raimonds Staprāns, Anna Heinrihsone, Maija Kurševa, Gustavs Klucis (the 2018 shirt design used the artwork of G. Klucis, which was bought at an auction on November 18, 2017, specially for the Latvian centenary marathon shirt), MARE&ROLS and Jānis Šneiders.
+Artists who have created designs for Riga Marathon shirts – Andris Vītoliņš, Ieva Iltnere, Ritums Ivanovs, Elita Patmalniece, Ella Kruļanska, Krišs Salmanis, Ilmārs Blumbergs, Raimonds Staprāns, Anna Heinrihsone, Maija Kurševa, Gustavs Klucis (the 2018 shirt design used the artwork of G. Klucis, which was bought at an auction on 18 November 2017, specially for the Latvian centenary marathon shirt), MARE&ROLS and Jānis Šneiders.

 In 2019, the design of the marathon medals was created by Artūrs Analts, the recipient of the main award "Best Design" at the London Design Biennale.
 The design of the 30th anniversary medals of the marathon was created by the Japanese artist Junichi Kawanishi, who is also the author of the Tokyo Olympic Games medals.

-The designs of the 2021 Riga Marathon shirts and medals were created by the head of the painting department of the Art Academy of Latvia, associate professor Kristiāns Brekte.
+The designs of the 2022 Riga Marathon shirts and medals were created by the head of the painting department of the Art Academy of Latvia, associate professor Kristiāns Brekte.
+In 2023 all finishers received medals designed by Latvia's most famous graphic artist, Paulis Liepa.

+For the 34th edition of the Riga Marathon the artist crafting both the marathon's medals and the official running shirt is the globally recognized talent, Latvian artist Germans Ermičs.